jaspector

 Any building or other structure that is erected, moved, added to, or structurally altered requires a permit before work begins.

-Typical processing time is Approval or denial must occur within 30 days of submission..
+Building permit processing times in Middlesboro, KY typically run Approval or denial must occur within 30 days of submission..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Middlesboro, KY.
 The following work is generally exempt: Recurring maintenance work; Installation of required improvements according to an approved subdivision plat.
+When in doubt, confirm with the local building department before starting work.